Glow stick: Operation

 Glow sticks emit light when two chemicals are mixed.
 The reaction between the two chemicals is catalyzed by a base, usually sodium salicylate.
 The sticks consist of a tiny, brittle container within a flexible outer container.
 Each container holds a different solution.
 When the outer container is flexed, the inner container breaks, allowing the solutions to combine, causing the necessary chemical reaction.
 After breaking, the tube is shaken to thoroughly mix the components.

-The glow stick contains two chemicals, a base catalyst, and a suitable dye (sensitizer, or fluorophor).
+The glow stick contains two chemicals, a base catalyst, and a suitable dye (photosensitizer, or fluorophor).
 This creates an exergonic reaction.
 The chemicals inside the plastic tube are a mixture of the dye, the base catalyst, and diphenyl oxalate.
 The chemical in the glass vial is hydrogen peroxide.
 By mixing the peroxide with the phenyl oxalate ester, a chemical reaction takes place, yielding two moles of phenol and one mole of peroxyacid ester (1,2-dioxetanedione).
 The peroxyacid decomposes spontaneously to carbon dioxide, releasing energy that excites the dye, which then relaxes by releasing a photon.
 The wavelength of the photon—the color of the emitted light—depends on the structure of the dye.
 The reaction releases energy mostly as light, with very little heat.
 The reason for this is that the reverse [2 + 2] photocycloadditions of 1,2-dioxetanedione is a forbidden transition (it violates Woodward–Hoffmann rules) and cannot proceed through a regular thermal mechanism.

 By adjusting the concentrations of the two chemicals and the base, manufacturers can produce glow sticks that glow either brightly for a short amount of time or more dimly for an extended length of time.
 This also allows glow sticks to perform satisfactorily in hot or cold climates, by compensating for the temperature dependence of reaction.
 At maximum concentration (typically found only in laboratory settings), mixing the chemicals results in a furious reaction, producing large amounts of light for only a few seconds.
 The same effect can be achieved by adding copious amounts of sodium salicylate or other bases.
 Heating a glow stick also causes the reaction to proceed faster and the glow stick to glow more brightly for a brief period.
 Cooling a glow stick slows the reaction a small amount and causes it to last longer, but the light is dimmer.
 This can be demonstrated by refrigerating or freezing an active glow stick; when it warms up again, it will resume glowing.
 The dyes used in glow sticks usually exhibit fluorescence when exposed to ultraviolet radiation—even a spent glow stick may therefore shine under a black light.